 In the US and other markets, car insurance quotes are often partly linked to credit scores.
 In some respects that is logical, since the proposer may well be looking to set up a direct debit to pay the premium monthly.
 So the ability to pay and the payment history of the individual, actually does matter.

 But in terms of actual risk overall in a particular post/zip code, is a low credit score REALLY a true indicator of car damage, accidents or theft incidents?
 The answer is no, and in the US market in particular this credit scoring system can also have a race element to it.
-In short, areas dominated by BAME people can be classed as poor credit zones and that has a knock-on effect regarding auto insurance.
+In short, areas dominated by BAME people can be classed as poor credit zones and that has a knock-on effect regarding auto insurance and car insurance quotes.

 But moves are afoot to end this discrimination.
 With Biden-Harris in the White House the time is perfect for new laws, and AI systems that ignore ethnicity or geo-located, zonal credit scores.
 Technology now gives insurers and brokers more data than ever before on driver behaviour, car location, speed, favourite routes to work etc. So the argument that quotes should be based on anything beyond car and driver data, plus claims history, is increasingly weak, and some might say, totally outdated.